-More than 8 million Syrian children are in immediate need of aid — let's stop the suffering now
+More than 8 million Syrian children are in immediate need of aid — and the battle for Aleppo has only aggravated the suffering

 2016 was the worst year yet for Syria's children as violence ripped apart places that should be safe, schools, hospitals, playgrounds, parks and children's own homes.
 8.4 million Syrian children, inside and outside the country, are in need of humanitarian aid, and millions have borne witness to unrelenting violence from the brutal conflict that began more than five years ago.
 The unrelenting bombardment in Aleppo has famlies fleeing for their lives.
 At least 50 percent of the displaced are estimated to be children.